baranerdogan11/baranerdogan11/README.md

 </div>

----

-## What I'm Thinking About

-- How far can **constraint-aware ML** go in manufacturing — models that know what they're not allowed to see
-- **Medallion architecture** as a pattern for analytics engineering, not just data warehousing
-- The line between a **data analyst** and an **ML engineer** — I think it's blurring fast

----

 <div align="center">

 *Open to opportunities in data science, ML engineering, and analytics engineering — especially where the data is messy and the stakes are real.*